tmtmtmtm/scrapekit/README.md

 [Scrapy](http://scrapy.org/) is a much more mature and comprehensive framework for developing scrapers.
-On the other hand, it requires you to develop scrapers within it's class system.
+On the other hand, it requires you to develop scrapers within its class system.
 This can be too heavyweight for a simple script to grab data off a web site.

 ### Credits and license